Airport reference point

 In the United States, the term airport reference point is used and defined as "the approximate geometric center of all usable runway surfaces", computed as a weighted average of the end of runway coordinates.
+The calculation references the lowest absolute value to not compute negative moments.

+Airports without hard surfaces are often not required to be surveyed, therefore the position of the ARP is approximated.